Scrumbledore/Dinder/README.md

 ![swipe demo](/sequence.gif?raw=true)

 Now you can have your cake and eat it too.
-With DinDin, finding the next place to eat is as easy as pie - with integrated machine learning and personalized, place-based recommendations, DinDin gets to know you - and we know you're hungry!
+Finding the next place to eat is as easy as pie.
+With our in-app integrated machine learning and personalized, place-based recommendations, DinDin gets to know you - and we know you're hungry!
 When you're in a pickle, don't reach for the same-old slice of half-baked carry out.
 With DinDin you'll be feeling cool as a cucumber - go bananas with our intuitive swipe-cards interface, and pretty soon you'll agree with our in-house team of hunger experts when they say, "DinDin - that's the greatest thing since sliced bread!"

 ## Requirements
 DinDin is a cross-platform mobile app that will compile to run on both iOS and Android devices.
 Everyone can have a slice of this pie!